 Cervical swabs will be tested for Neisseria gonorrhoeae.
-Further cultures will be put up if indicated by the clinical details or if no HVS has been received with the cervical swab.
+Additional testing may be performed if clinically indicated or if an HVS swab has not been received alongside the cervical swab.

-Urethral swabs
+Urethral Swabs

 Contamination with micro-organisms from the vulva or the foreskin should be avoided.